 Gold filled is a solid layer of gold mechanically bonded to a base - usually jeweler's brass.
 The layer of gold consists at least 1/20th of the jewelry’s total weight.
 The gold is usually 14k gold, but sometimes may be 12k gold (sometimes stamped with 14/20 or 12/20, respectively).

 Gold filled jewelry has almost 100x more gold than gold plated jewelry.
 Since the gold is mechanically bonded to the base rather than plated, it can’t rub off.
 It has the same qualities as solid gold jewelry at a fraction of the cost.
 Gold filled jewelry is also great for people who are allergic to metals, as the material will not cause an allergic reaction.

 Gold filled jewelry is our material of choice; we use gold filled where ever we can, as it’s higher quality than vermeil and gold plated, but still not as expensive as solid gold.
-Our favourite 100% gold filled jewelry pieces include: Golden Sun Studs, Gypsy Coin Necklace, Gypsy Hoops, Beaded Stacker Ring, Personalized Coin Necklace, and Aqua Tear Drop Necklace.
+Our favourite 100% gold filled jewelry pieces include: Gypsy Coin Necklace and our Personalized Coin Necklace.

 Gold filled jewelry is perfect for everyday wear, as it can handle the wear and tear of daily life - and it's very affordable.
 With proper care, gold filled jewelry can last a lifetime!

 WHAT IS SOLID GOLD?